 This is the container for a heading.
-X is an integer between 1 and 6 where 1 is largest and 6 smallest (note the difference from the size-attribute of the font-tag).
-See "Examples of HTML and RXML" on page 68 for examples.
-The text of a heading is considered a closed paragraph.

-• align=left | center | right; How the header should be aligned on the page.
+N kan be between 1 and 6 where 1 is largest and 6 smallest (note the difference from the size-attribute of the font-tags).
+See "Examples of HTML and RXML" on page 65 for examples.
+The text is considered a closed paragraph.
+Attributes: • align=left|center|right; How the header should be aligned on the page.